Tsmorz/uav-sensor-fusion/README.md

 `poetry run python src/main.py`

 ### Adding to the repo
-When wanting to make new changes, please create a new branch first:
+When wanting to make new changes, please create a new branch first:\
 `git checkout -b "new_branch_name`

-While making changes in your new branch, keep track of changes with:
+While making changes in your new branch, keep track of changes with:\
-`git add <file_that_change>`
+`git add <file_that_change>`\
-`git commit -m "a useful message`
+`git commit -m "a useful message`\
 `git push`

+With new functionality, please create new unit and integration tests to make development easier in the future.
+Your tests should be added to the `tests` directory.
+Tests should be run with: `make test`